techhat/salty-dog/README.rst

 Requirements
 ============

-The only two requirements to run this are salt (http://saltstack.org) and Flask (http://flask.pocoo.org).
+The only two requirements to run this are Salt (http://saltstack.org) and Flask (http://flask.pocoo.org).

 Running